 Some Steps Letters Carriers Learn to Mitigate a Dog Assault

 Both dog owners and workers can achieve a safer neighborhood by:

-- Letter carriers and dog owners should avoid letting the family pet see the carrier take or hand letters back and forth.
-Especially in their homes, dogs could view this physical activity as an attack on the dog's owner.
-And if so, the dog will likely go for your hand, causing potentially long term damage, or worse.
+- Letter carriers and dog owners should avoid letting the family pet see the mail carrier take or hand letters back and forth.
+Especially in their homes, dogs could view this physical activity as an attack on the dog’s owner.
+And if so, the dog will likely go for your hand, causing potentially long-term damage or worse.

-- The Post Office will usually give homeowners a warning, but at some point, your packagers will be available for pick up only.
-So now you will have to drive to the postal office, wait in line, show your ID and waste a lot of time to get your mail.
-Watch the video in support of USPS carrier Dog Bite Prevention here.
+- The Post Office will usually warn homeowners, but your packages will be available for pickup at some point.
+So now you will have to drive to the postal office, wait in line, show your I.D. and waste a lot of time to get your mail.
+Watch the video in support of U.S.P.S. carrier Dog Bite Prevention here.